ConceptsExecution Model

 Auto-Continue

-The engine can decide to continue automatically for read operations.
+The engine continues automatically for read operations.
 Discovery, logs, status checks.
-These flow through without approval.
+These flow without approval.

 For mutations, the engine always pauses.
-Apply, scale, rollback, delete, upgrade.
-Every write waits for explicit approval.
+Apply, scale, rollback, delete, upgrade, promote.
+Every write waits for explicit approval before the gate routes back to the model.